Ryan Key: Other work

 In September 2017, it was announced that Key would perform with Linkin Park in the Linkin Park and Friends – Celebrate Life in Honor of Chester Bennington, to celebrate late Linkin Park frontman Chester Bennington.
 He was featured in the songs "Shadow of the Day" and the U2 song "With or Without You".

 In October 2017, Key announced that he would produce a new Like Torches record in his newly built Lone Tree Recordings Studio.

 On January 16, 2018, it was announced that he will be touring with New Found Glory on their "SICK TOUR" beginning in May 2018, as their second guitarist, keyboardist and "whatever other tricks songs call for", according to the band.

 On May 18, 2018, Key released the first single, "Vultures", from his EP, titled Thirteen.

 On September 14, 2018, Key released "The Bowery", from his upcoming EP, titled Virtue.

 In December 2020, Key announced that he was working on an album of reimagined Yellowcard songs in his new musical style.
 The first of these songs released exclusively for his Patreon subscribers was Ocean Avenue.
 He later revealed that he was working with Post-Rock Band Hammock on remixed versions of his reimagined tracks.
 He has since allowed his Twitch viewers to vote on which songs he works on for the project live on stream.

 On May 31, 2021, Key announced, alongside Mendez, their new electronic project named JEDHA, with new music slated to release that same year.
 On June 7, 2021, the duo released the first song from the project, titled "Dividing Pair".

 On December 15, 2021, Key signed to record labels Equal Vision and Rude and announced his new EP, Everything Except Desire, which was released on February 11, 2022.

 Non-musical projects

 In 2008, Key worked with Patrick Stump and Pete Wentz of Fall Out Boy in a film called Moustachette.
 He has appeared as a Made coach on the MTV series MADE and featured in MTV Cribs.
-He also had an appearance as a partygoer in the 2008 film Cloverfield, and appeared in the film How to Make Love to a Woman while recording the song "Light Up The Sky" from Yellowcard's Paper Walls album in 2010.
+He also had an appearance as a partygoer in the 2008 film Cloverfield, and appeared in the film How to Make Love to a Woman in 2010.